TheLancashireman/pico-play/heartbeat/README.md

 This subdirectory contains some code that I hacked together to learn about the RP2040 processor and the Raspberry Pi Pico development board.

+The aim of the game is to prepare the way for porting davroska to the pico.

-It's just the basic stuff one might need to get started on a simple bare-metal project:
+Just the basic stuff one might need to get started on a simple bare-metal project:

 * Load code directly into RAM via the onboard UF2 loader.
 * Set the GPIO to blink the onboard LED.